SNOWBOARDING

 - Parallel

-- Where 2 or more objects are pointing in the same direction along a length.
+- Where 2 or more objects are pointing in the same direction along their length.

 - Velocity

-Speed with direction (vector), if the direction that something is moving changes but the speed stays the same, the velocity has still changed.
-Velocity is shown in the graphics by a red arrow like the one on the right. - Constant Velocity
+- Speed with direction (vector), if the direction that an object is moving changes but the speed stays the same, the object's velocity will have changed even though the speed hasn't.
+Velocity is shown in the graphics by a red arrow like the one on the right.

 - A speed that does not change how fast it is, or the direction that it is in.